argoproj/argo-events/gateways/core/calendar/README.md

 Calendar gateway can be used when you to schedule K8s resources on an interval or cron schedule.

-## How to define an entry in confimap?
+## How to define an event source in confimap?
 You can construct an entry in configmap using following fields,

 ```go